-RAVON RUFFIN (she/her) is an independent cultural producer/organizer, writer, and digital storyteller invested in museums as sites for community advocacy, public education, and urban sustainability.
+RAVON RUFFIN (she/her) is a cultural producer, writer, and digital storyteller invested in museums as sites for community advocacy, public education, and urban sustainability.

 Ravon is a current joint fellow in public programs at The Studio Museum in Harlem and The Museum of Modern Art, activating the museum's exhibitions and collections through community partnerships and artist-led programs, and an Innovative Cultural Advocacy Fellow with the Caribbean Cultural Center African Diaspora Institute.
 Previously, Ravon was part of the SHORTY and WEBBY award-winning social and digital engagement team at the Smithsonian National Museum of African American History and Culture, uplifting the under-told narratives of African Americans and the diaspora.